 BA (or equivalent) in Archaeology or another relevant discipline.

 Overview knowledge of current research and debates in the Archaeology and Anthropology of Mesoamerica, with ability to critically assess the literature and voice one’s well-argumented opinion;

 Improved ability to critically summarise and analyse articles (define author’s key-arguments, pros and cons of the author’s opinion, etc.), find extra relevant literature and present this via a PowerPoint presentation and ability to handle a stimulating discussion afterwards;

 Mode of instruction

 Before starting the seminar: refresh your overview knowledge by studying the BA literature on this subject, i.e. S.T.
 Evans, Ancient Mexico and Central America: Archaeology and Culture History.
-New York: Thames and Hudson (2008);
+New York: Thames and Hudson (2008).

 Contractonderwijs: all information (costs, registration, entry requirements, etc.) for those who are interested in taking this course as a Contractstudent is on the Contractonderwijs Archeologie webpage (in Dutch).

-For more information about this course, please contact A. Rojas Martinez Gracida.
+For more information about this course, please contact mw A. Rojas.